 The Government has announced a Public Inquiry into the tragic fire at Grenfell Tower, and we will be watching closely the findings and recommendations it brings.
 We will happily collaborate with the inquiry as well as any other pieces of work to safeguard people and the buildings in which they live and work.
 We will continue to update our guidance as the facts are established.

-Q1: How is Zurich responding to customers impacted by this event?
+Q1: How did Zurich respond to customers impacted by this event?

-We have proactively identified any customers that are in close proximity or who may have a relationship to this tragic event, and we have reached out to them to offer our support and guidance.
-This includes:
+We proactively identified any customers that were in close proximity or who may have had a relationship to this tragic event, and we have reached out to them to offer our support and guidance.
+This included:

 - Appointment of specialist remediation companies to assist with debris and contamination clean up;

 - Extending our cover free of charge on local buildings to house hundreds of individuals;